 Other initiatives to reduce organic waste include the placement of smaller worm farms and compost bins around campus.

 Getting creative with our recycling bins

-As part of their coursework, CMS Graphic Design students created the funky art on our 32 indoor recycling stations.
-If your faculty or division wants further bins or recycling set up, including office paper trays, please contact Rachael Goddard.
+As part of their coursework, graphic design students created the funky art on our 32 indoor recycling stations.

-In 2018, we recycled 56 tonnes of glass, 46 tonnes of paper and cardboard, 20 tonnes of metal and steel, and 1.6 tonnes of lights and fluorescent tubes.
+In 2019, we recycled 42 tonnes of glass, 66 tonnes of paper and cardboard, 32 tonnes of metal and steel, and 330 kilograms of lights and fluorescent tubes.